-5.3 Hydrofluosilicic acid storage
+5.3 HYDROFLUOSILICIC ACID STORAGE

-Bulk storage on site must be in suitable tanks (e.g. high-density polyethylene or in rubber lined steel tanks), with capacity ranging from one month's to one year's, or even longer, supply.
-These tanks may be housed in a building or outdoors.
+Bulk storage on site must be in suitable tanks (e.g. high-density polyethylene or in rubber lined steel tanks), with capacity for at least one month's supply.
+These tanks may be housed in a building or outdoors and bunded.